New Student Employee Checklist

-Visit the Required Training for Students page for links and instructions.
+Visit the Student Employees section of the Required Training page for links and instructions.

 Your work hours will be determined by you and your supervisor.
 Normally, work hours can be arranged around your class schedule.
 Some jobs may require specific hours which cannot change to fit your class schedule during a future term.
 Discuss the flexibility of work hours with your supervisor before you accept the position to avoid future problems.

 If you know that you will have sports or other commitments in a certain quarter, bring this up during the interview so that you and the supervisor are clear on expectations.

 If you need to miss work for any reason, make sure you have a clear understanding from your supervisor on the policy for coming in late, missing a shift, finding a substitute, etc.